Climate activist gets mockery for asphalt hand

 Activists of the “Last Generation” are glued to the streets across Germany.
 One has now used too strong glue and had to be flexed free.
-For this, he earns ridicule on the Internet.
+He’s getting mockery online for that.

 Mainz – All over Germany, climate activists have recently been sticking to streets, blocking airports or sticking to famous paintings.
 The means they trust is superglue, which reliably unites the activists with the protest location of their choice, at least for a while.
 To loosen the glue again, the police usually use a mixture of acetone and cooking oil.
 But if all else fails, the protesters sometimes have to be freed mechanically.